-He is one of Ireland’s most versatile broadcasters moving effortlessly between presenting and reporting on RTÉ Radio’s news and current affair programme Drivetime, fronting investigative documentaries on television, co-presenting Crimecall and regularly standing in for Joe Duffy on Liveline.
+Broadcaster and journalist Philip Boucher-Hayes is one of Ireland’s most successful reporters.
+Boucher-Hayses regularly appears on RTÉ on both Radio and Television, as well as being an author and a regular contributor to print media.
+Philip Boucher-Hayes is one of Ireland’s most versatile broadcasters moving effortlessly between presenting and reporting on RTÉ Radio’s news and current affairs program Drivetime.
+Broadcaster and journalist Boucher-Hayes has also fronted investigative documentaries on television, co-presenting Crimecall while regularly standing in for Joe Duffy on Liveline.

-His reporting has taken him to Iraq, Lebanon, Kosovo, Latin America, Israel, occupied Palestinian Territories, Iran, Tsunami hit South East Asia and New York for September 11th.
-In 2003 he was RTÉ’s correspondent in Northern Iraq during the American led invasion.
+Philip Boucher-Hayes reporting has taken him to Iraq, Lebanon, Kosovo, Latin America, Israel, occupied Palestinian Territories, Iran, Tsunami hit South East Asia and New York for 9/11.
+In 2003 the broadcaster and journalise was RTÉ’s correspondent in Northern Iraq during the American led invasion.
 In 2006 he was the first Irish reporter to break the Israeli blockade of Lebanon and cover the duration of that war from Beirut and Tyre.

 Returning from the Middle East Philip was made Head of RTÉ Radio’s Investigative unit, winning the PPI News Broadcaster of the year award the following year.
 The Investigative Unit made notable contributions to the tangled financial affairs of former Taoiseach Bertie Ahern, exposed potentially fatal shortcomings in the food industry and revealed fraud in our financial institutions.